 Brute Force Attack on Firewall Stopped

-The Network: A nonprofit organization in healthcare research.
-The Netsurion SIEM service supplements their IT team.
+The Network: A nonprofit organization in healthcare research using Netsurion Managed XDR to supplement their IT team.

 The Expectation: Robust and up-to-date (next-gen firewall) prevention mechanisms thwart most common attacks, but since perfect protection is not practical, monitoring is also necessary.
 Perimeter firewalls are critical in any given environment and should have 100% uptime (availability).

-The Find: Netsurion’s firewall logon reports were been configured during installation and were instrumental in uncovering this attack.
+The Find: Netsurion’s firewall logon reports had been configured during installation and were instrumental in uncovering this attack.

-The Fix: ssh v1 had been enabled on the outside interface of the firewall was open at customer environment for a period of time.
+The Fix: ssh v1 had been enabled on the outside interface of the firewall and was open in the customer environment for a period of time.
 This is a weak configuration that invites attack.
-Attackers on scanning this firewall had determined this misconfiguration and were working to exploit it.
-Netsurion’s SOC analyst immediately notified the customer who quickly disabled ssh v1 and access to the outside interface the firewall.
+Attackers scanning this firewall had determined this misconfiguration and were working to exploit it.
+Netsurion’s SOC analyst immediately notified the customer who quickly disabled ssh v1 and access to the outside interface of the firewall.